 In fact, all plants in the brassica family ( such as broccoli) contain these glucocinolates.

 It has been shown that these glucosinolates when not fed in moderation can cause issues in livestock.
-Some of these issues include goiters, GI upset, decreased appetite as well as stunted growth in addition to others issues.
+Some of these issues include goiters, GI upset, decreased appetite as well as stunted growth.

 Despite these potential issues, cauliflower is still a healthy and nutritious treat to feed your goats with many benefits.

-Cauliflower is packed with a variety of different nutrients including vitamin c, vitamin k, iron, magnesium, potassium, and fiber (source).
+Cauliflower is packed with a variety of different nutrients including vitamin c, vitamin k, iron, magnesium, potassium, and fiber.
 Is nutrients can provide a variety of health benefits including increased immune system function, improved digestive health, decreased inflammation, and even reduced risk of cancer.

 In addition to these very nutrients, cauliflower is actually also high in water content.
 Which means that it can help to keep your goats hydrated.
 This is great to know especially in hot summers or when your goats are not wanting to drink as much water as they should.